About Tanzania

 Key things to consider about volunteering in Tanzania

 • Homosexuality and same sex sexual activity are illegal.
 These laws are actively enforced.
-Individuals who identify as LGBTQ+ face discrimination, harassment, and violence.
-Advocacy and support for LGBTQ+ rights in Tanzania is not available or may be very limited due to the legal and social environment.
+Individuals who identify as LGBTQIA+ face discrimination, harassment, and violence.
+Advocacy and support for LGBTQIA+ rights in Tanzania is not available or may be very limited due to the legal and social environment.
 Read more in the Pride Guide section.

 • Malaria is prevalent in some areas of Tanzania.
 Taking precautions and using mosquito nets and repellents is advised.